chandraveer04/SmartStudent/README.md

 ## 👨‍💻 Author

-Smart Student Management System - Developed by Chandraveer Singh Rajput for educational purposes
+Smart Student Management System - Developed by Chandraveer Singh Rajput for educational purposes only please do not copy